Yan Gomes: 2012: MLB debut

-After batting .359 with five home runs and 22 RBI at the start of the 2012 season with Las Vegas, Gomes was promoted on May 17, 2012, as the Blue Jays optioned the struggling Adam Lind to Las Vegas.
+After batting .359 with five home runs and 22 RBI at the start of the 2012 season with Las Vegas, Gomes was promoted on May 17, as the Blue Jays optioned the struggling Adam Lind to Las Vegas.
 In his MLB debut that night, Gomes became the first Brazilian player in MLB history.
-Gomes got his first MLB hit in his debut, singling off Phil Hughes of the New York Yankees.
+He got his first MLB hit in his debut, singling off Phil Hughes of the New York Yankees.
 On May 18, Gomes hit his first MLB home run on the first pitch off of New York Mets pitcher Jon Niese in a 14–5 win.
 Gomes was optioned back to Las Vegas on May 27.
-He hit 5–22 with two home runs in eight games.
+He hit 5-for-22 with two home runs in eight games.
 Gomes was recalled from Triple-A on June 5, with pitcher Jesse Chavez being optioned to make room for him.
-Gomes was sent back down to Triple-A Las Vegas 51s on June 20.
-Gomes was again recalled from Triple-A Las Vegas 51s on July 19; pitcher Sam Dyson was optioned to Double-A New Hampshire Fisher Cats to make room on the roster.

-Gomes was optioned back to the Las Vegas 51s after an 11–2 loss to the Texas Rangers on August 19.

-Gomes was recalled to the Blue Jays active roster on September 7 after the Las Vegas 51s season ended.
+Gomes was sent back down to Triple-A on June 20 then was again recalled from Las Vegas on July 19.
+Pitcher Sam Dyson was optioned to Double-A New Hampshire Fisher Cats to make room on the roster.
+Gomes was optioned back to Las Vegas after an 11–2 loss to the Texas Rangers on August 19.
+Gomes was recalled to the Blue Jays active roster on September 7 after the 51s' season ended.
+He had a .204/.264/.367 slash line in 43 games in his rookie season.

 Cleveland Indians

 On November 3, 2012, the Blue Jays traded Gomes and Mike Avilés to the Cleveland Indians for pitcher Esmil Rogers.
 The Indians recalled Gomes from the Triple-A Columbus Clippers on April 9, 2013.
-Gomes' first hit as an Indian was a 2-run home run on April 13 against the Chicago White Sox.
-Gomes returned to Columbus on April 24 when Lou Marson came off the disabled list.
+Gomes' first hit as an Indian was a two-run home run on April 13 against the Chicago White Sox.
+He returned to Columbus on April 24 when Lou Marson came off the disabled list.
 Gomes was brought back up on April 28 when Marson was returned to the disabled list.
 On July 30, Gomes faced André Rienzo, the first Brazilian pitcher in MLB history.
 He finished 1-for-2 with a walk and a single off Rienzo.
 He made his postseason debut in the Wild Card Game, batting 2-for-4 with a double as Cleveland lost to the Tampa Bay Rays.

-Gomes and the Indians agreed to a six-year, $23 million contract extension on March 31, 2014.

-In 2014, he batted .278/.313/.472, winning the Silver Slugger Award for American League catchers.
-In 2015 he batted .231/.267/.391.
-In 2016 he batted .167/.201/.327.
-His .127 batting average against right-handers was the lowest of all MLB hitters with at least 140 plate appearances.
-Gomes only postseason action was as a defensive replacement in four World Series games.
-He went 0-for-4 as a backup to Roberto Pérez.